Immunology Online Test 12th Science Questions in English

 Correct

-Explanation Acquired immunity may be active immunity or passive immunity.
+Acquired immunity may be active immunity or passive immunity.
 The immunological resistance developed by the organisms through the production of antibodies in their body is called active immunity.
 Active immunity is acquired through the use of a person’s immune responses, which lead to the development of memory cells.
-Active immunity results from an infection or an immunization Incorrect
+Active immunity results from an infection or an immunization

-Explanation Acquired immunity may be active immunity or passive immunity.
+Acquired immunity may be active immunity or passive immunity.
 The immunological resistance developed by the organisms through the production of antibodies in their body is called active immunity.
 Active immunity is acquired through the use of a person’s immune responses, which lead to the development of memory cells.
 Active immunity results from an infection or an immunization

 -

-Question 20 of 10620.
-Question- Which of the following statement about Passive Acquired immunity is incorrect?
+- Which of the following statement about Passive Acquired immunity is incorrect?

 - Person’s immune response has the memory of passive immunity